5.2 Safety & Emergency Response

 Key Takeaways

-• Fall prevention is proactive: call light in reach, non-skid footwear, clear pathways, locked wheels, low bed, and answering call lights promptly
+• Fall prevention is proactive: call light in reach, non-skid footwear, clear pathways, locked wheels, low bed, adequate lighting, and prompt toileting

-• Restraints are a last resort requiring a provider order; try alternatives first and check a restrained resident at least every 15-30 minutes for circulation and skin
+• Restraints are a last resort requiring a provider order; try alternatives first, tie with a quick-release knot to the movable bed frame, and check the resident at least every 15-30 minutes

 • Fire response follows RACE (Rescue, Alarm, Confine, Extinguish/Evacuate); extinguisher use follows PASS (Pull, Aim, Squeeze, Sweep) — never use elevators

-• For a conscious choking adult who cannot speak or cough, give abdominal thrusts (Heimlich); for seizures, protect the head, never restrain, and never put anything in the mouth
+• For a conscious choking adult who cannot speak or cough, give abdominal thrusts (Heimlich); for seizures, protect the head, turn the resident on their side, never restrain, and never put anything in the mouth

-• Report and document every incident factually and immediately; oxygen is a fire hazard, so post No Smoking signs and keep flames and grease away
+• Report and document every incident factually and immediately; oxygen accelerates fire, so post No Smoking signs and keep flames, grease, and sparks away

-Safety questions appear throughout the New Jersey CNA written exam and underpin the indirect-care points scored in the skills evaluation.
-The CNA's first job in any emergency is to stay calm, stay with the resident, call for the nurse, and provide only the care within your scope.
+Safety questions appear throughout the New Jersey CNA written exam and underpin the safety points scored in the skills evaluation.
+In ANY emergency the CNA's job is to stay calm, stay with the resident, call for the nurse, and provide only the care within the CNA scope of practice.
+The CNA does not diagnose, give medications, or perform procedures reserved for licensed staff; the CNA observes, reports, protects, and assists.
+Knowing what NOT to do is as testable as knowing what to do.

 Fall Prevention

-Falls are the leading cause of injury in long-term care.
-Prevention is proactive, not reactive.
+Falls are the leading cause of injury and injury-related death in long-term care.
+Prevention is proactive, not reactive — you build a safe environment before anything happens.

-• Keep the call light within reach and answer it promptly
+• Keep the call light within reach and answer it promptly, every time

-• Lock wheels on beds and wheelchairs before transfers
+• Lock the wheels on beds and wheelchairs before any transfer

-• Provide non-skid footwear; clear clutter, cords, and spills
+• Provide non-skid footwear; clear clutter, electrical cords, and spills immediately

-• Ensure adequate lighting and offer regular toileting
+• Ensure adequate lighting, including night lighting, and offer regular toileting

-• Use a gait belt for ambulation and stand on the resident's weak side
+• Use a gait belt for ambulation and stand on the resident's weak (affected) side

-If a resident starts to fall, do not try to catch them.
-Ease them to the floor while protecting the head, then call for help and stay with them.
+If a resident starts to fall, do not try to catch or hold them upright — you risk injuring yourself and them.
+Widen your stance, ease them down your body to the floor while protecting the head, then call for help and stay with them until the nurse assesses for injury before anyone moves the resident.

 Restraint Alternatives and Safe Use

-A restraint is any device or method that limits free movement.
-Federal OBRA law and New Jersey policy require restraints to be a last resort, used only with a provider's order, for the shortest time, and the least restrictive option.
+A restraint is any device, garment, or method that the resident cannot remove that restricts free movement or access to one's own body.
+Federal OBRA law and New Jersey policy require restraints to be a last resort, used only with a provider's order, for a specified time, in the least restrictive form, and never for staff convenience or discipline.

 Try First (Alternatives)If a Restraint Is Ordered

-Frequent toileting and roundsUse a quick-release knot, never a square knot
+Frequent toileting and roundingUse a quick-release knot, never a square/double knot

-Activities, companionshipTie to the movable bed frame, not the side rail
+Activities, companionship, distractionTie to the movable bed frame, not the side rail

-Bed/chair alarms, low bedsCheck at least every 15-30 minutes
+Bed/chair alarms, low beds, floor matsCheck the resident at least every 15-30 minutes

-Address pain, hunger, anxietyRelease every 2 hours for movement, skin, toileting
+Address pain, hunger, thirst, anxietyRelease every 2 hours for movement, skin care, toileting

-Restraint risks include strangulation, impaired circulation, pressure injuries, and emotional harm.
+Restraint risks include strangulation, impaired circulation, pressure injuries, incontinence, depression, agitation, and loss of dignity — which is why alternatives always come first.

 Fire Response: RACE and PASS